 If configured for an SpCell, this field contains the ID of the UL BWP to be activated upon performing the RRC (re-)configuration.
 If the field is absent, the RRC (re-)configuration does not impose a BWP switch.
+If it is configured for SCG, it applies to the SCG no matter the SCG state is deactivation or activation.
 If configured for an SCell, this field contains the ID of the uplink bandwidth part to be used upon activation of an SCell.
 The initial bandwidth part is referred to by BandiwdthPartId = 0.